Predestination and Free Will

 Explanation

-Only those that loved the host
+Only those that loved the host accepted the invitation

 Some received it but later threw it away because they had other things they preferred to do